Are you trying to figure out if Pinterest affiliate marketing is going to be a worthwhile use of your time?

-Your average Pinterest user is more interested in looking for visual inspiration, for no end of different reasons., that include making better informed a buying decisions.
+Your average Pinterest user is more interested in looking for visual inspiration, for no end of different reasons, including making better informed buying decisions.

 In fact, just under 90% of Pinterest users are using it to make better buying decisions.